Air India forced to cancel flights as 100 pilots "call in sick"

 The first of the 27 Dreamliners will join the Air India fleet this month.

 Air India and Indian Airlines were merged in 2007, although the integration process faced much criticism from industry experts.
-Air India's purchase of Dreamliners was also criticised by the CAG last year for "imposing an undue long-term financial burden".
+Air India's purchase of Dreamliners was also criticised by a federal auditor last year for "imposing an undue long-term financial burden".

 "We have cancelled 4 flights till now.
 We have flights scheduled for tonight and tomorrow early morning.
 Let us see what developments take place by then," Air India spokesman K. Swaminathan told Reuters on Tuesday.